bytedance/videx/README.md

 VIDEX creates an individual virtual database according to the specified target database in the raw instance, containing a series of tables with the same DDL, but replacing the engine from `InnoDB` to `VIDEX`.

-Here's the English translation of the documentation for GitHub:

 ## 2 Quick Start

 ### 2.1 Install Python Environment